mrismanaziz/Reforestation/README.md

-## I can't take my dog to the pond anymore because the ducks keep attacking him.
-That's what I get for buying a pure bread dog.
+## What did one wall say to the other wall?
+I'll meet you at the corner!